vtunka/kojak/README.md

 Configuration Notes
 -------------------

-The virtual appliance is configured with a static ip address taken from the pool of ip addresses of the "default" network.
+The Kojak virtual appliance is configured with a set of default options.
+These can be easily modified by editing either the varibles in env_var.sh, for directory locations, iso images and associated configuration files, or create_vm.sh for virtual machine resources allocvations (Mem, CPU and Storage etc).
+The appliance is configured with with a static ip address taken from the pool of ip addresses from the "default" network that is configured with libvirt.

 You can access the appliance via ssh at 192.168.122.2.

-Currently Kojak uses SSL certificates as the preffered method of authentication.
-To utilise the client certificate for browser based logins you will need to import.
-The cert is can be accessed from /home/koji/.koji.
+Currently Kojak uses SSL certificates as the preferred method of authentication.
+To utilise the client certificate for browser based logins you will need to import the certificate.
+The certificate is can be accessed from /home/koji/.koji.
+Certificates are created for a default set of users which includes koji, kojiadmin, kojira and 3 kojibuilders.

 Known Issues
 ------------